Mometasone nasal Side Effects

 Applies to mometasone nasal: nasal spray

-Check with your doctor immediately if any of the following side effects occur while taking mometasone nasal:More common
+You should check with your doctor immediately if any of these side effects occur when taking mometasone nasal:More common

 - Bloody mucus or unexplained nosebleeds